jun-xiao-mainlinestem/2026base/doc/ARCHITECTURE.md

 3.  **Competition Modes**: The VEX Competition switch determines whether the robot enters the `autonomous` or `usercontrol` function.
     *   **`autonomous()`**: This function, likely defined in `chassis.cpp`, executes the selected autonomous routine from the `autons` module.
     *   **`usercontrol()`**: This function, also likely in `chassis.cpp`, handles driver control, translating controller input into robot actions.
 It also calls other functions based on button presses, such as those for the intake and clamp.
-4.  **Voice Control Loop**: When enabled via Button X, the main loop continuously polls the RemoteControl module for new voice commands.
+4.  **Voice Control Loop**: When enabled via Button X, the main loop continuously polls the SampleRemoteControl module for new voice commands.

 ## Error Handling and Debugging